5 Signs Your Depression is Treatment-Resistant

 What is treatment-resistant depression?

-Treatment-resistant depression is a type of depression in which at least 2 different first-line antidepressants have not worked to treat your symptoms.
+With resistant depression, at least 2 different first-line antidepressants have not worked to treat your symptoms.
 First-line antidepressants include SSRIs (selective serotonin reuptake inhibitors) and SNRIs (serotonin and norepinephrine reuptake inhibitors).2,4

-5 signs you might have treatment-resistant depression
+5 signs you might have resistant depression

 Symptoms that do not go away, even with treatment